rfishermonteith/rfishermonteith.github.io/_posts/2024-01-13-ab-tests-with-bootstrapping.md

 For A/B tests, we always use some kind of hypothesis test.

 The statistical reasoning we follow is this:
-- We propose a null hypothesis (that the difference between the performance of the two variants is due to chance - i.e. our hypothesis is that there is no cause, hence *null*)
+- We propose a null hypothesis (that the difference between the performance of the two variants is due to chance - i.e. our hypothesis is that there is no cause, hence *null*).
+This is equivalent to the hypothesis that the result are drawn from the same distribution.
 - We test how likely this null hypothesis is (this is the p-value).
 If it's sufficiently low, then we can reject this null hypothesis.
-Having rejected the null hypothesis, we assert that our hypothesis is true (that the difference in performance between the variants is due to the intervention).
+- Having rejected the null hypothesis, we assert that our hypothesis is true (that the difference in performance between the variants is due to the intervention).

 So, we need a traditional approach to finding the probability of the data given the null hypothesis.

 We reach into our toolbox of statistical tests for an appropriate test (or we reach for Google or ChatGPT).

-In this case a 1-tailed test of proportions (TODO: check this)
+In this case a 1-tailed t-test.

-I usually check (or just do) this on a website like [https://uk.surveymonkey.com/mp/ab-testing-significance-calculator/](https://uk.surveymonkey.com/mp/ab-testing-significance-calculator/) (most plaforms which offer any kind of A/B testing give some calculators), since it's usually quicker than finding the right code to use.
+I usually check (or just do) this on a website like <https://abtestguide.com/calc/> (most plaforms which offer any kind of A/B testing give some calculators), since it's usually quicker than finding the right code to use.

 ```python
 from scipy.stats import ttest_ind